bridge-design/hands-on-workshop/README.md

 ### Design system

 A workspace for developing your components library.
+It has storybook

+#### Dependencies
+- [Storybook](https://storybook.js.org) for development and preview of components
+- [Style-dictionary](https://github.com/amzn/style-dictionary) for transforming raw json with tokens, xported from Figma to ES6 modules.
+- [Webpack](https://webpack.js.org/) for building the library.
+- Optional: visual regression tests with [Creevey](https://github.com/wKich/creevey) or [Loki](http://loki.js.org/)
 #### Folder structure

 ```